top of page

 September 2025 - The Rights of Nature: A Legal Revolution that Could Save the World by David R. Boyd; tentative

-October 2025 - The Snow Leopard Project and other Adventures in Warzone Conservation by Alex Dehgan; confirmed
+October 2025 - The Snow Leopard Project and Other Adventures in Warzone Conservation by Alex Dehgan; confirmed

 November 2025 - The Hidden World of the Fox by Adele Brand (wasn't going to be on the list but due to the renewed fight in the UK to reverse the twenty-year fox-hunting ban I've added it); confirmed